 ITIL began as a response of the British government to the growing use of IT in the 1980s.
-The British being British, wanted a process and order surrounding the use of IT.
-The result of the British governments’ efforts was a set of recommendations and standard practices for IT management.
+The British wanted a process and order surrounding the use of IT.
+The result of the British government’s efforts were a set of recommendations and standard practices for IT management.

-To date, Service Operation has become the most essential element of ITIL.
-Service Operations ensures that an agreed upon level of service and quality are achieved, thus laying the groundwork for excellence.
+To date, service operation has become the most essential element of ITIL.
+Service operations ensure that an agreed upon level of service and quality are achieved, thus laying the groundwork for excellence.

 What is the ITIL Incident Management Process?

-The ITIL Incident Management Process is the actual adoption of ITIL into a practical framework.
+The ITIL incident management process is the actual adoption of ITIL into a practical framework.
 The ITIL Management process is a way to ensure effective IT service delivery by the organization to meet their client’s needs when an incident occurs.
 The process focuses solely on handling and escalating incidents as they occur to restore defined service levels.
-The process does not consider root cause analyses or resolving deeper issues.
+The process does not consider root cause analysis or resolving deeper issues.
 Instead, it focuses on process and issue resolution.

-Once the ITIL Incident Management Process has been established it provides significant and consistent value for the company.
-It provides a framework that provides for rapid resolution of issues.
+Once the ITIL incident management process has been established, it provides significant and consistent value for the company.
+It provides a framework that provides rapid resolution of issues.
 It allows incidents to be resolved in time-frames previously unseen.
-For most organizations, the process moves support from emailing back and forth to a formal ticketing system with prioritization, categorization, and SLA requirements.
+For most organizations, the process moves support from emailing back and forth to a formal ticketing system with prioritization, categorization and SLA requirements.

 For example, prior to adopting the ITIL Management Process, businesses might use email to receive and resolve issues sent to their IT desk.
 Emails are not always threaded and responses can fall off.

-However, once an ITIL process has been established, the organization will likely move towards a robust process of ticketing and alerting.
+However, once an ITIL process has been established, the organization will likely move toward a robust process of ticketing and alerting.